HunterWilkins/TardyBlom/client/src/assets/articles/to-shiver-the-sky.md

 To the crowning achievement:

-<em>We Choose to Go to the Moon</em>.
+*We Choose to Go to the Moon*.

 Here, the narrative has changed.
-From the fantastical daydreams, to determined assertions, to the operative word of the title: We <em>Choose</em> to Go to the Moon.
+From the fantastical daydreams, to determined assertions, to the operative word of the title: We *Choose* to Go to the Moon.

 It's no longer a matter of "if."
 We now have the means, we've done the math, and we're willing to risk it until we get there.

 The lyrics are taken (and edited, slightly) from JFK's "We Choose to Go to the Moon" speech, dramatized with operatic fervor and orchestral embellishments to deliver an absolutely jaw-droppingly powerful climax to the story this album has been telling.
-The seed of thousands of years of human achievement and effort is now coming to fruition, and the only question left to answer is "why," a question that is <em>immediately</em> answered and discarded.
+The seed of thousands of years of human achievement and effort is now coming to fruition, and the only question left to answer is "why," a question that is *immediately* answered and discarded.

 "Many years ago the great British explorer George Mallory,